-The International Certificate (PTE General) is designed to reward positive achievement in English language learning.
+The International Certificate is designed to reward positive achievement in English language learning.
 The test is an assessment solution as it's intended for learners of English who are speakers of other languages (ESOL).

 As efforts to control the COVID-19 (Coronavirus) outbreak continue, Pearson’s primary focus is on ensuring the health and safety of test takers, our employees and test centre administrators.
 We continue to monitor the global situation daily and are actively following advice from governments and healthcare authorities.
 Please contact your local team for more details.